Time: 14:45 - 16:45

 - Respond to and assess pieces of writing with sensitivity

-- Finish at least one story or a chapter of a novel, and know its strengths and weaknesses
+- Finish at least one piece of fiction writing, and know its strengths and weaknesses

 What level is the course and do I need any particular skills?